X-Ray Methods in Structural Biology

 - Structure presentation

-Participants learn through extensive hands-on experiments in fully equipped labs, crystallize multiple proteins and determine their crystal structures by several methods while learning through extensive lectures on theory.
-Informal discussions behind the techniques are frequent and students will be responsible also for collecting questions to be answered in specific sessions.
+Participants have extensive hands-on training in well-equipped labs in how to crystallize multiple proteins and determine their crystal structures by several methods, while learning through lectures on theory and methods.
+Both basic and advanced subjects are covered during lectures, which are given by leaders in the field.
+Informal discussions behind the techniques are frequent and students are expected to pose questions to be answered in interactive sessions.

-Applicants should be familiar with the creation and editing of simple text files on Linux workstations using a screen based editor (e.g. vim or emacs).
+Applicants should be familiar with the creation and editing of simple text files on Linux workstations.

 Dominika Borek, UT Southwestern Medical Center at Dallas